CARRA is sponsoring the new COVID-19 Global Pediatric Rheumatology Database

 We understand how challenging the times are now and appreciate whatever time and effort you are able to spare to contribute to these surveillance efforts.
 We very much hope that these approaches will enable all of us to rapidly improve our understanding of the impact of COVID-19 and approaches to treating our patients, as well as many others.

 We welcome your questions, comments, and suggestions.
-If you have any general questions or input about CARRA’s COVID-19 research efforts, feel free to email Natalie Aumann, Research Director at CARRA, at [email protected].
-If you have any comments or questions related to a specific project mentioned in this announcement, please use the contact information below:
+If you have any general questions or input about CARRA’s COVID-19 research efforts, feel free to email Leslie Hanrahan, CARRA’s Sr. Director, Research Operations at [email protected] If you have any comments or questions related to a specific project mentioned in this announcement, please use the contact information below:

 CARRA Registry COVID-19 reporting: your site contact at the Duke Clinical Research Institute CARRA Registry coordinating center or Anne Dennos ([email protected])